sinequa/sba-angular/docs/guides/3-development.md

 ## Prerequisites

 SBA developers should be familiar with [Angular](https://angular.io/) and [Bootstrap](https://getbootstrap.com/).
-Specific knowledge about Sinequa is not strictly required, although it is useful to understand where the data comes from, how it may be customized and what additional features may be enabled through custom APIs and plugins.
+Specific knowledge about Sinequa is not strictly required, although it is useful to understand where the data comes from, how it can be customized and what additional features can be enabled through custom APIs and plug-ins.

 We recommend reading the [architecture](1-architecture.html) guide and completing the [tutorial](../tutorial/tutorial.html) before starting development.